Stockholm syndrome

-Background: Stockholm bank robbery
+Background

 In 1973, Jan-Erik Olsson, a convict on parole, took four employees (three women and one man) hostage during a failed bank robbery of Kreditbanken, one of the largest banks in Stockholm.
 He negotiated for his friend Clark Olofsson to be released from prison to assist him.
-They held the hostages captive for six days (23–28 August) in one of the bank's vaults.
+They held the hostages captive for six days (23–28 August) in one of the bank vaults.

 Nils Bejerot, a Swedish criminologist and psychiatrist, invented the term after the Stockholm police asked him for assistance with analyzing the victims' reactions to the robbery and their status as hostages.
-Bejerot never met, spoke to, or corresponded with the hostages, during or after the incident, yet diagnosed them with a condition he invented.
-Bejerot, speaking on "a news cast after the captives' release", described the hostages' reactions as a result of being brainwashed by their captors.
-He called it Norrmalmstorgssyndromet (after Norrmalmstorg Square where the attempted robbery took place), meaning "The Norrmalm Square syndrome"; it later became known outside Sweden as Stockholm syndrome.
-Many years earlier (in 1980), psychiatrist Frank Ochberg wrote about the status of the hostages held in the American embassy in Tehran and suggested that transference might aid the management of hostage situations.
+Bejerot never met, spoke to, or corresponded with the hostages during or after the incident, yet diagnosed them with a condition he invented.
+Bejerot, speaking on a news cast after the captives' release, described the hostages' reactions as a result of being brainwashed by their captors.
+He called it Norrmalmstorgssyndromet (after Norrmalmstorg Square, where the attempted robbery took place), meaning "The Norrmalm Square syndrome"; it later became known outside Sweden as Stockholm syndrome.
+In 1980, psychiatrist Frank Ochberg wrote about the status of the hostages held in the American embassy in Tehran and suggested that transference might aid the management of hostage situations.

 According to accounts by Kristin Enmark, one of the hostages, the authorities were careless, and their initial approach to the robbers nearly compromised the hostages' safety.
 Enmark criticized Sweden's prime minister, Olof Palme, for endangering their lives.
 Palme believed that if Olsson saw one of his close relatives, he might be willing to surrender the hostages; however, the police made a careless mistake.
-They misidentified Olsson, and sent a 16-year old boy who was unrelated into the bank.
-This caused confusion and resulted in Olsson firing rounds at the boy who barely escaped.
+They misidentified Olsson and sent a 16-year-old boy who was unrelated into the bank.
+This caused confusion and resulted in Olsson firing rounds at the boy, who barely escaped.
 Olsson became much more agitated in general.
 After that, Enmark and the other three hostages were fearful that they were just as likely to be killed by police incompetence as by the robbers.
 Ultimately, Enmark explained she was more afraid of the police, whose attitude seemed to be a much larger, direct threat to her life than the robbers.
 Enmark spent decades maintaining that she had no affinity for her captors; she only did what it took to stay alive during the ordeal.

 Olsson later said in an interview that he could have easily killed the hostages in the beginning, but over time it became more difficult, as he developed an emotional bond with them:

 They made it hard to kill.
 They made us go on living together day after day, like goats, in that filth.
 There was nothing to do but get to know each other.